gvwilson/sensibleadventures/cloudherd/new.md

 urgently.

 "I'm trying!"
 Noxy closed her eyes and tried to concentrate.
-The stray calf was *there*, three hundred strides east of them.
-It---he---was a little worried about being so far from his herd, but enjoying the freedom as well.
-No other calves bumping into him, no adults hurrying him along...
+The stray calf was *there*, three hundred strides east of them, but it---he---wasn't really a calf any more.
+He was a young bull, a little worried about being so far from his herd, but enjoying the freedom as well.
+No other bulls bumping into him to keep him in his place, no adults hurrying him along...
+He hadn't strayed, he had... wandered, and he was in no hurry back.

 *Come,* she mind-spoke.  *Come.
 New friends.*

-*???* The calf was so startled that he rained a little before catching himself.
+*???* The young bull was so startled that he rained a little before catching himself.
 He had never mind-spoken with a human before, Noxy realized.
 All the clouds she had ever known had been brought down from the mountains by grownups.
 They'd had time to get used to strange voices in their minds, but not this one.

 *Friends,* she mind-spoke as soothingly as she could, biting down to suppress another shriek as a squirrel ran across her leg.
 Its little